Getting Started

 Once you have entered the LRIS Portal web site – you can select and access data you might want to download by a number of methods.

-1. On the home page you will see that the data layers available are organised into Categories displayed in a box at upper left.
-Beside each category or sub-category are the numbers of data layers that have been included under each heading.
-By clicking on a category you will reveal the data layers stored under that Category.
+1. Click on the Data button immediately to the right of the LRIS Logo in the top left of your screen.
+You will see that the data layers available are organised by Data Type, Category, Group and region in a menu down the green left hand box.
+If you click on Category this list expands to gie category types with numbers of data layers that have been included under each heading.
+By clicking on a category you will reveal thumbnails and titles of the data layers stored in that Category .

-2. You can search for a specific data layer, using its name, relevant keywords, or a location (geotag).
+2. You can also search for a specific data layer.
 Just type the search words into the search box to the right of the LRIS Portal logo in the top left of the home page.
+The LRIS Portal now uses a faceted search tool which enables you to search the multi-dimensional information space of layer titles, key words, geographic location (geotags) to progressively narrow your search choices in each dimension.

 Navigating the map